decawas/cursle/README.md

-# cursle
+# Cursle

-wordle clone built in python and curses
+cursle is a terminal-based wordle clone made in python and curses